bbenoist/vscode-shell/README.md

 ## Usage
 ### Run Command
+Press `F1` and select the command with title: `Shell: Run Command`.

+This will open a new input box where you will just have to type youd shell command and press `Enter`.

+### Run Command at the Location of the Active File
-Press `F1` and select the command with title: `Shell: Run command`.
+Press `F1` and select the command with title: `Shell: Run Command at Active File Location`.

 This will open a new input box where you will just have to type youd shell command and press `Enter`.